Stack vs Heap Memory (Static and Dynamic Memory Allocation)

 So, the important point that you need to remember is, heap word or term heap can be used for organized things as well as unorganized things.
 But here heap is the term used for unorganized memory. it is not organized.
 The stack memory is organized and we already saw how the activation records are created and deleted.
 This is the first point about heap.

-The second point that you need to remember about heap is that the heap memory should be treated as a resource.
+The second point that you need to remember about heap is that heap memory should be treated as a resource.
 Let us first understand what do you mean by resource.
 A printer is a resource for your program.
-If your program wants to use a printer, then it can request for a printer and use the printer.
-Once it has finished using, it should release the printer.
+If your program wants to use a printer, then it can request a printer and use the printer.
+Once it has finished using it, it should release the printer.
 So that the other applications can use it.

 In the same way, the heap memory should be used as a resource.
-When required you take the memory and when you don’t require, release the memory.
+When required you take the memory and when you don’t require it, release the memory.
 This is the practice that we must do while dealing with heap memory.

 The third important point is that the program can’t directly access heap memory.
 The Program can directly access anything inside the code section, anything inside the stack but cannot access the heap memory directly.
 Then how the program will access the heap memory?
 It can be access to memory using a pointer.

 How we can get memory inside the heap with the help of a pointer?

 First of all, for taking some memory in heap, we have to take a pointer (int *p).
 The first question that should come to your mind is how many bytes does a pointer take?
 In my discussion for making things simple, I say that pointer takes 2 bytes.
 Actually, the amount of memory taken by the pointer depends on the size of the integer.
 If the integer size is 2 bytes then the pointer is 2 bytes, if the integer size is 4 bytes then the pointer is 4 bytes.
 Let us assume that, the integer size is 2 bytes and hence the pointer size is 2 bytes.